-- Bellows Field Beach Park – Be sure to book a spot well in advance, it’s a popular spot!
+- Bellows Field Beach Park: Be sure to book a spot well in advance, it’s a popular spot!

-Have dessert at Honolulu Cookie Company
+11. Have Dessert at Honolulu Cookie Company

-They would probably murder me for suggesting this as an option but Honolulu Cookie Company has delicious cookies and their conveniently located stores always have full boxes of samples just sitting there waiting for you to try.
+They would probably murder me for suggesting this as an option, but Honolulu Cookie Company has delicious cookies, and their conveniently located stores always have full boxes of samples just sitting there waiting for you to try.
 And the stores are generally pretty busy so no one will really notice if you casually walk around sampling the goods and then walk out empty-handed.

-Take advantage of happy hour in Waikiki
+12. Take Advantage of Happy Hour in Waikiki

-If you’ve been dreaming of seeing Maui or Kauai or the Big Island, the best time to pull the trigger is now, when you are so close!
-You can get crazy amazing deals at all times of the day and anytime of the year.
+If you’ve been dreaming of seeing Maui or Kauai or the Big Island, the best time to pull the trigger is now, you are so close!
+You can get crazy amazing deals at all times of the day and any time of the year.

 Bonus: Our 2 Favorite Things on Oahu